jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 This event can be set to fire through the Audit Log - which gives you the option of listening to User State changes, Internal State changes or both.
 There is an option to set whether this Audit Message is fired as an event.

-Predefined Config
-Predefined Config is User State that is provided at design time and effectively shipped with that AdapTable instance.
-It includes all the settings and objects you want AdapTable to have at start-up.

-Note
-You can use Predefined Config for both local and remote storage - AdapTable will take care of the details.

-You don't have to supply any Predefined Config - in which case the defaults will be used.

-The predefined config is specified in the predefinedConfig property of the Adaptable Objects.
-This property can either be the JSON itself or the location of a .json file (see Integration for more details).

-There is a large number of different configuration sections, each with various properties, lists or objects which you can specify.

 ## FAQs